balena-io-experimental/plate-recognizer/README.md

 ### Using Park Pow
 Park Pow is a sister product of Plate Recognizer used for parking garage management, and interfaces directly with Stream.
 Add `https://app.parkpow.com/api/v1/webhook-receiver/` to your webhook_targets (you can add more than one target, separated by a comma) and follow the integration steps [here](https://guides.platerecognizer.com/docs/parkpow/integrations#stream).

+Note that under many general use cases, you can flash the Raspberry Pi 4 and set the configuration via balenaCloud without ever logging into the device itself!

 ## Getting Help